gusranieski/gusranieski/README.md

 # Welcome to my GitHub page 👋

-I'm Gustavo, a junior frontend developer with a great interest in learning and improving my web development skills.
+I'm Gustavo, a Fullstack developer with a great interest in learning and improving my web development skills.
 On this page, you will find a variety of personal and practice projects that I have worked on, as well as any open-source code that I have contributed to.

 ## Technologies 💻